Bears-R-Us/arkouda/FILEIO.md

    1. [Multidimensional Objects](#multidim)

 ## Supported File Types
-Arkouda currently supports 2 file types (listed below).
-When storing data, the way the data is stored may vary.
-This file will detail out the "schema" each file type is expected to follow.
-If your file does not follow the detailed "schema", please try using our `import`/`export` tools. *Please Note: The functionality of these tools is dependent on the size of the data because they only run on the client.*
+Arkouda currently supports the file types listed below.
+The way the data is stored may vary.
+This file will detail the "schema" each file type is expected to follow.
+If your file does not follow the detailed "schema", please try using our `import`/`export` tools. *Please Note: The functionality of the `import`/`export` tools is dependent on the size of the data because they only run on the client.*

 - HDF5
 - Parquet